sguox002/leetcode/leetcode-all.md

 - left biased and right biased.
 - convert problem to binary search if brutal force checking all range works.

+<<-1064	Fixed Point    		65.6%	Easy
+sorted array with distinct numbers, find A[i]=i. binary search or brutal force.
+->>

+<<-1095	Find in Mountain Array    		35.7%	Hard
+- find the peak first and do left and right binary search
+- find upward and downward side.
+->>

+<<-1102	Path With Maximum Minimum Value    		49.9%	Medium
+from top left to bottom right, a path is the min value in the path. binary search
+->>

 <<-1150	Check If a Number Is Majority Element in a Sorted Array    		58.3%	Easy
 using equal_range.
 ->>